How to Complete the Acord 125

 Acord 125 Logo

-If you’re starting a career in insurance, it’s important to get comfortable with the applications used in an Agency Management System (AMS).
+Whether you’re starting a career in insurance or an insurance industry vet looking to train new hires on ACORD 125, it’s important to get comfortable with the applications used in an Agency Management System (AMS).
 In this article, we’ll explore the ACORD forms and specifically the ACORD 125 form.
+This guide will show you exactly how to fill out ACORD 125 step-by-step, while providing tips and resources for training your new hires on how to complete it as well.

-Below are a few key sections of the ACORD 125 that you’ll want to pay attention to:
+Below are a few key sections of the ACORD 125 (AKA the Commercial Insurance Application/Business Insurance Application form) that you’ll want to pay attention to:

 Applicant Information Section - ACORD 125